 They in turn report to the Ministry of the Interior of the state of NRW and Local Government NRW.

-The LKA NRW is organised in six departments:
+The LKA NRW is organised in the following departments: